SeaseLtd/rated-ranking-evaluator/rre-tools/docker-services/README.md

 cd docker-services/
 ```

+> This environment comes with the default Solr configuration.
+All text field are preprocessed as seen in the [Schemaless
+mode](https://solr.apache.org/guide/solr/latest/indexing-guide/schemaless-mode.html) from Solr.
+For further info, run
+the [Solr Admin UI](https://solr.apache.org/guide/solr/latest/getting-started/solr-admin-ui.html) and check the schema
+of your collection.

 Depending on your Docker version, you may need to use `docker compose` instead of `docker-compose`.
 If you have Docker Compose v1 installed, use: